deltaepsilon/jupiter/notes/NOTES.md

 It was kinda hard to do.

 I'm at the fear stage of the project.
 I hate this part.
 I have this sick feeling that I've wasted my time and everything sucks.
 I'm not proud of it yet.

+Ok... my first alpha tester responded and dove right in.
+The dude went for it.
+He found bugs.
+I'm furiously fixing them and chatting with him on Reddit.
+He's a lifesaver.

+The fixes took about an hour, but I think they're going to hold 🤞

+He asked if I could see his photos.
+I guess I can.
+Not cool, but encrypting his data would be... extraordinarily painful.
+I need to look into it.
+There may be an encryption-at-rest solution for firebase.

 ## Feb 17, 2023